- Koeksister is a South African pastry made out of doughnut dough, braided and coated with syrup.

 - Frequently asked questions

 There are two ways of preparing them, the Afrikaans and the Cape Malay method.
-The koeksister recipe Cape Malay is similar to the traditional South African koeksister recipe easy.
+The koeksister recipe in Cape Malay is similar to the traditional South African koeksister recipe.
 The difference is that the latter braids koeksister using the Dutch style while the former needs no braiding.